jingyuanchan/jingyuanchan/README.md

 - -🔭 I’m currently working at Tencent AI Lab as a research intern.
 - -🌱 I’m currently a incoming computer science freshman student at University of Rochester.
+- -🤝 I'm currently a visiting researcher at Artificial Intelligent and Machine Vision Lab at Wuhan University.
-- -😄 My main reserach domain includes computer vision, pattern recoginition and machine learning.
+- -😄 My main reserach domain includes computer vision, pattern recoginition and machine learning with a focus on mid&high level vision tasks such as video understanding, object detection, etc.
 - -💬 Ask me about anything [here](https://github.com/JingyuanChen1423/JingyuanChen1423/issues)

 <br />